SEAT 131: Versions

 Two sedan versions were offered: the SEAT 131 L, featuring rectangular front lamps, 1438 cc OHC engine and four-speed gearbox, and the SEAT 131 E which featured four round headlamps, a 1592 cc DOHC engine, and a five-speed gearbox.

 The range grew up in the spring of 1976 with the SEAT 131 5 puertas unofficially known as the SEAT 131 Familiar, which was the estate version offered with both engines.
 In 1977 the 131 Automatico (Automatic gearbox) was released and the following year a very short production of the SEAT 131 CLX 1800 was offered.
-Spain was the only place where the estate 131 was built, but in the export these were labelled Fiat 131 Familiare ("Panorama" after a facelift).

 In 1978, the SEAT 131 evolves into the SEAT 131 Mirafiori/Supermirafiori (Panorama for the estate versions), with the same changes as seen on its Italian cousin.
-The engines remained largely the same, but a 1.8 liter Diesel Perkins 4.108 engine was available in 1979.
+The engines remained largely the same, but a 1.8 liter diesel Perkins 4.108 engine was also available from 1979.
 In 1981, the Diesel version was developed with a new Sofim engine.
-This 2500 cc engine was much more powerful than the Perkins version (72 hp against only 49 hp) and was one of the most successful taxis in early '80s Spain.
+This 2500 cc engine was much more powerful than the Perkins version (72 hp against only 49 hp) and was one of the most successful taxis in Spain during the early 1980s.

 A new CLX edition was launched in 1980.
 Available only in metallic silver or metallic bronze colours, this 131 CLX had a 1919 cc engine, developing 114 PS at 5800 rpm.

 In 1982, the SEAT 131 changed again, gathering all the body changes seen on the Fiat 131 series 3.
 The 131 was now available in CL, Supermirafiori and Diplomatic versions.
 The Diplomatic was the top of the range, with a 1,995 cc engine and features such as power steering, power windows or air conditioning.
 The Panorama versions were the cars chosen by the "Cuerpo Nacional de Policia" (Spanish Police force) as patrol cars.
 In 1984, the whole SEAT 131 range was phased out, without a direct substitute.
 The brand new Fiat Regata-based SEAT Málaga took its place in 1985.